radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Organizations MAY still use User-Password attributes within their own systems, for reasons which we will explain in the next section.

+## Minimize the use of Proxies

+The design of RADIUS means that even when RADIUS/TLS is used, every intermediate proxy has access to all of the information in the packet.
+The only way to secure the network from such observers is to minimize the use of proxies.

+Where it is still necessary to use intermediate proxies such as with eduroam {{EDUROAM}} and OpenRoaming {{OPENROAMING}}, it is RECOMMENDED to use EAP instead of PAP, CHAP, or MS-CHAP.
+If passwords are used, they can be can be protected from being seen by proxies via TLS-based EAP methods such as EAP-TTLS or PEAP.
+Passwords can also be omitted entirely from being sent over the network, as with EAP-TLS {{?RFC9190}} or EAP-pwd {{?RFC5931}}.

 ## Password Visibility and Storage

+An attacker may choose to ignore the wire protocol entirely, and therefore bypass all of the issues described earlier in this document.
+An attacker could instead focus on a database which holds user credentials such as account names and passwords.
+At the time of this writing, databases such as {{PWNED}} claim to have records of over twelve billion user accounts which have been compromised.
+Such databases are therefore highly sought-after targets.

+The attack discussed in this section is dependent on vulnerabilities with the credential database, and does not assume an attacker can see or modify RADIUS traffic.
+As a result, this attack applies equally well when TTLS, PEAP, or RADIUS/TLS are used.
+The success of the attack depends only on how the credentials are stored in the database.
+Since the choice of authentication method affects the way credentials are stored in the database, the security of that dependency needs to be discussed and explained.

-Some organizations may desire to increase the security of their network by using alternate authentication methods such as CHAP or MS-CHAP, instead of PAP.
+Some organizations may desire to increase the security of their network by avoiding PAP, and using CHAP or MS-CHAP, instead.
 These attempts are largely misguided.
 If simple password-based methods must be used, in almost all situations, the security of the network as a whole is increased by using PAP in preference to CHAP or MS-CHAP.
 The reason is found through a simple risk analysis, which we explain in more detail below.

-When PAP is used, any compromise of a system which sees the User-Password will result in that password leaking.
-In contrast, when CHAP or MS-CHAP is used, those methods do not share the password, but instead a hashed transformation of it.
-That hash output is in theory secure from attackers.
-However, the hashes used (MD5 and MD4 respectively) are decades old, have been broken, and are known to be insecure.
-Any security analysis which makes the claim that "User-Password insecure because it is protected with MD5" ignores the fact that the CHAP-Password attribute is constructed through substantially similar methods.

-The difference between the two constructs is that the CHAP-Password depends on the hash of a visible Request Authenticator (or CHAP-Challenge) and the users password, while the obfuscated User-Password depends on the same Request Authenticator, and on the RADIUS shared secret.
-For an attacker, the difference between the two calculations is minimal.
-They can both be attacked with similar amounts of effort.

-Further, any security analysis can not stop with the wire protocol.
-It must include all related systems which are affected by the choice of authentication methods.
-In this case, the most important piece of the system affected by these choices is the database which stores the passwords.
+### PAP Security Analysis

-When PAP is used, the information stored in the database can be salted, and/or hashed in a form is commonly referred to as being in "crypt"ed form.
-The incoming clear-text password then undergoes the "crypt" transformation, and the two "crypt"ed passwords are compared.
-The passwords in the database are stored securely at all times, and any compromise of the database results in the disclosure of minimal information to an attacker.
-That is, the attacker cannot easily obtain the clear-text passwords from the database compromise.
+When PAP is used, the RADIUS server obtains a clear-text password from the user, and compares that password to credentials which have been stored in a user database.
+The credentials stored in the database can be salted and/or hashed in a form is commonly referred to as being in "crypt"ed form.
+The RADIUS server takes the input clear-text password, performs the same "crypt" transformation, and the two "crypt"ed passwords are compared.

+Any compromise the RADIUS server will result in that clear-text password leaking.
+However, in most cases, the clear-text password is available only in the memory of the RADIUS server application, and only for a short period of time.
+An attacker who desires to obtain passwords for all users would have to wait for all users to log in, which can take a substantial amount of time.
+During that time, an administrator may discover the breach, and resolve the issue.

+In addition with PAP, the credentials in the database are stored securely at all times (presuming that the administrator only stores "crypt"ed credentials).
+Any compromise of the database results in the disclosure of minimal information to an attacker.
+That is, the attacker cannot easily obtain the clear-text passwords from compromising the database.

+The result is that the user passwords are visible in clear-text only for a short time, and then only on the RADIUS server.
+The security of this system is not as good as seen with EAP-pwd {{?RFC5931}} for example, but it is not terrible.

+### CHAP and MS-CHAP Security Analysis

+In contrast, when CHAP or MS-CHAP is used, those methods do not expose a clear-text password to the RADIUS server, but instead a hashed transformation of it.
+That hash output is in theory secure even if an attacker can observe it.
+While CHAP is believed to be secure, MS-CHAP is not, as we will see below in ([](#ms-chap)).
+For the purposes of this section, we will focus on the construct of "hashed passwords", and will ignore any attacks specific to MS-CHAP.

+The hash transformations for CHAP and MS-CHAP depend on a random challenge.
+The intent was to increase security, but their construction makes strong requirements on the form in which user credentials are stored.

-The process for CHAP and MS-CHAP is inverted from the process for PAP.
+The process for performing CHAP and MS-CHAP is inverted from the process for PAP.
 Using similar terminology as above for illustrative purposes, the "crypt"ed passwords are sent to the server.
 The server must obtain the clear-text (or NT hashed) password from the database, and then perform the "crypt" operation on the password from the database.
 The two "crypt"ed passwords are then compared as was done with PAP.
 This inverted process has substantial and negative impacts on security.

-When PAP is used, passwords are stored in clear-text only ephemerally in the memory of an application which receives and then verifies the password.
-Any compromise of that application results in the exposure of a small number of passwords which are visible at the time of compromise.
-If the compromise is undetected for an extended period of time, the number of exposed passwords would of course increase.

-However, when CHAP or MS-CHAP are used, all of passwords are stored in clear-text in the database, all of the time.
+When CHAP or MS-CHAP are used, all of credentials are stored as clear-text passwords (or clear-text equivalent) in the database, all of the time.
 The database contents might be encrypted, but the decryption keys are necessarily accessible to the application which reads that database.
 Any compromise of the application means that the entire database can be immediately read and exfiltrated as a whole.
 The attacker then has complete access to all user identities, and all associated clear-text passwords.

+### On-the-wire User-Password versus CHAP-Password

+There is one more security myth which should be put to rest about PAP versus CHAP.
+There is a common belief that CHAP is more secure, because the User-Password attribute is sent "in the clear" in Access-Request packets.
+This belief is false.

+The User-Password attribute is obfuscated when it is sent in an Access-Request packet, using keyed MD5 and the shared secret, as defined in {{RFC2865}} Section 5.2.
+At the time of this writing, no attack bettwe than brute force has been found which allows an attacker to reverse this obfuscation.

+There have been claims that this obfuscation is insecure, and that it is preferable to use CHAP-Password as it does not "send the password in clear-text".
+This claim is likewise false.

+The CHAP-Password attribute depends on the hash of a visible Request Authenticator (or CHAP-Challenge) and the users password, while the obfuscated User-Password depends on the same Request Authenticator, and on the RADIUS shared secret.
+For an attacker, the difference between the two calculations is minimal.
+They can both be attacked with similar amounts of effort.
+As a result, any security analysis which makes the claim that "User-Password insecure because it is protected with MD5" ignores the fact that the CHAP-Password attribute is constructed through substantially similar methods.

+### PAP vs CHAP Conclusions

+A careful security analyis shows that for both PAP and CHAP / MS-CHAP, the RADIUS server must have access to the clear-text version of the password.
+So there is minimal difference in risk exposure between the different authentication methods if a RADIUS server is compromised.

+However, when PAP is used, the user credentials can be stored securely, while such secure storage is impossible with CHAP and MS-CHAP.
+There is a substantial difference in risk exposure between the different authentication methods, with PAP offering substantially higher security due to its ability to use "crypt"ed passwords.
+In contrast, CHAP is highly insecure, as any database compromise results in the eimmediate exposure of all clear-text user passwords.

 The result is that when the system as a whole is taken into account, the risk of password compromise is less with PAP than with CHAP or MS-CHAP.
 It is therefore RECOMMENDED that administrators use PAP in preference to CHAP or MS-CHAP.

+That being said, other authentication methods such as EAP-TLS {{?RFC9190}} and EAP-pwd {{?RFC5931}} do not expose clear-text passwords to the RADIUS server, and therefore can offer lower risk of password exposure.
+It is RECOMMENDED that administrators avoid password-based authentication methods where at all possible.

-## MS-CHAP {#ms-chap}
+## MS-CHAP can be reversed {#ms-chap}

-MS-CHAP (v1 in {{RFC2433}} and v2 in {{RFC2759}}) has major design flaws, and should not be used outside of a secure tunnel.
-As MS-CHAPv1 is not normally used, the discussion in this section will focus on MS-CHAPv2.
+MS-CHAP (v1 in {{RFC2433}} and v2 in {{RFC2759}}) has major design flaws, and should not be used outside of a secure tunnel such as with PEAP or TTLS.
+As MS-CHAPv1 is less commonly used, the discussion in this section will focus on MS-CHAPv2.

 Recent developments demonstrate just how easy it is to attack MS-CHAPv2 exchanges, and obtain the "NT-hash" version of the password ({{SENSEPOST}}).
 The attack relies on a vulnerability in the protocol design in {{RFC2759}} Section 8.4.
 In that section, the response to the MS-CHAP challenge is calculated via three DES operations, which are based on the 16-octet NT-Hash form of the password.
 However, the DES operation requires 7 octet keys, so the 16-octet NT-Hash cannot be divided evenly into the 21 octets of keys required for the DES operation.